dpetrosy/42-Get-Next-Line/README.md

 		 time is based on manipulating files for data management and persistence.
 		 This project consists of coding a function that returns one line at a time from a text file.

+> [!NOTE]
+> Because of 42 School norm requirements:
+> * Each function can't have more than 25 lines of code.
+> * All variables are declared and aligned at the top of each function.
+> * Project should be created just with allowed functions otherwise it's cheating.

 ## 👨‍💻 Usage
 ### Requirements